Food-Data-Collaboration/djangoldp-dfc/README.md

 ### Automated updates of live data

 In the current version of this package, the recommended approach to synchronising the proxy to its' dataserver federation is to schedule the `refresh_from_cache` command to run (for example) daily or weekly.

+## Contributing

+### Maintenance of the ProductTypes data

+The Product models (the children of AbstractProduct) are different _forms_ of Product based on their relationship to the supply chain.
+Product _type_ on the other hand refers to the type of product (e.g. bread, vegetable).
+The exhaustive list of valid values for this field comes from the [dfc-pt ontology](https://raw.githubusercontent.com/datafoodconsortium/taxonomies/refs/heads/main/productTypes.rdf), and accordingly in our implementation the field is a TextChoices field bound to the enum `data_food_consortium.enums.ProductType`.

+The dfc-pt ontology will change over time, and this enum will need to be updated with new values.
+To make the process easier, this repository includes a management command that can be run with `python manage.py check_product_types`.
+The command will compare the latest version of the ontology to the defined values of the enumeration and will suggest changes to the enumeration based on any differences.